 Reasons for slipped disc consist of:

-Lifting objects in the wrong method and putting an abnormal pressure on your back, and lifting or lugging your children.
+Lifting objects in the wrong method and putting abnormal pressure on your back, and lifting or lugging your children.

 Flexing awkwardly or instantly.

 Exercising (i.e. raising weights as part of a shoulder press workout in a health club) without using the correct procedure.

 Sitting for extended periods (especially if your task includes this– a driving work, or working a lengthy change at a supermarket checkout, for instance).
 These jobs can include a constant pressure on your spinal column.
 Any kind of sudden activity, such as getting to or turning up, could lead to a disc insinuating your back.